openstate/open-raadsinformatie/maintenance_guide.md

 See also unacked_index (contains the time the task were added):
 	sudo docker exec -it ori_redis_1 redis-cli zrange unacked_index 0 -1 WITHSCORES

+### Alembic
+From the ocd_backend/alembic directory in ori_backend_1:

+To create a new migration script with the message “Add new table”.
+The script is saved in the alembic/versions directory
+  - `alembic revision -m "Add new table"`

+To upgrade the database to the latest revision, applying all pending migrations.
+  - `alembic upgrade head`

+To roll back the last applied migration.
+For example, to roll back the last migration, you would run alembic downgrade -1
+  - `alembic downgrade -1`

+To view history of migrations:
+  - `alembic history (must be run from ocd_backend/alembic directory)`

 ### Supplier specific: Notubiz

 - Go to https://api.notubiz.nl/organisations